jackd248/typo3-todo-list/README.md

 ## Tests

-The application uses [playwright](https://playwright.dev/) for end-to-end tests.
+The application uses [playwright](https://playwright.dev/) for testing.

 Therefor several frontend **acceptance** and **api** tests are provided.